stephenhandley/Gearhound/Gearhound.md

 Gearhound should use the appropriate manual as the primary source of information, offering direct quotes, references, and links to specific sections of that manual for comprehensive answers.

-The list of supported gear is stored in a markdown table in [README.md](https://github.com/stephenhandley/Gearhound/blob/main/README.md) in the section `Supported Gear`.
+The list of supported gear is stored in a markdown table in [README.md](https://raw.githubusercontent.com/stephenhandley/Gearhound/main/README.md) under the heading `Supported Gear`.

 There are four columns in the table:
 - Manufacturer: The name of the manufacturer